Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - Automated deal sourcing workflows purpose-built for VC firms

 I sat through a Harmonic demo and asked them to find AI infrastructure companies that were "about to break out."
 They surfaced three companies I'd never heard of — two of them announced seed rounds within the next quarter.
 The predictive signal is real, and it's qualitatively different from scrolling Crunchbase's "recently funded" feed.
-The catch: no self-serve trial, no published pricing, and the platform is clearly built for VCs, not generalists.
+I then checked each company against Crunchbase: two had no profiles at all, and the third had a bare-bones entry with no funding data.

 Limitations: